stackbit-projects/silvestru-site-f4da8/index.md

     title: I only want your money...
     subtitle: 'No, seriously, give me your money.'
     content: >
       Oops, looks like my filters went off.
-If you want an actual reason to do so then it's this:
+But if you want an actual reason to do so...

       **I write marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale.**

       Interested?
-Choose which way you want to do this.
+Choose which way you want to do this:
     actions:
       - label: View Services
         url: /services